 - Increased blood pressure

 - Increased blood flow to sexual organs

 Scientists assume that R.E.M. sleep serves the psyche and the nervous system by providing them a pause to rest.
 At this stage of sleep, the muscles also experience their highest level of relaxation.
 People who are awakened from this stage commonly report having vivid dreams.
-But it is in the R.E.M. phase of sleep that many organ systems are as active as they would be during a waking state.
+But it is in the R.E.M. phase of sleep that many organ systems are as active as they would be during the waking state.

 After a R.E.M. phase ends, the sleep cycle begins anew, through light sleep to deep sleep.
-The deep-sleep phases become shorter towards morning.
+The deep-sleep phases become shorter towards the morning.

 Awakening can be characterized by:

 - Wake-up threshold changing (40–50 decibels)